medialab/hyphe/README.md

 # Hyphe: web corpus builder & links crawler

-Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven webcrawler developped at [SciencesPo's médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (Equipex)](http://www.sciencespo.fr/dime-shs/).
+Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven web crawler developped at the [SciencesPo médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (ANR-10-EQPX-19-01)](http://www.sciencespo.fr/dime-shs/).

-Hyphe aims at providing a tool to crawl data from the web and generate networks between what we call WebEntities, which can be single pages as well as a website, subdomains or parts of it, or even a combination of such.
+Hyphe aims at providing a tool to crawl data from the web and generate networks between what we call "web entitiesé, which can be single pages as well as a website, subdomains or parts of it, or even a combination of those.

 ## Demo

 You can try a limited version of Hyphe at the following url: [http://hyphe.medialab.sciences-po.fr/demo/](http://hyphe.medialab.sciences-po.fr/demo/)

-## How to install it?
+## How to install?

-Before running Hyphe, you will probably want to adjust the settings first.
-Please read the [Configuration documentation](doc/config.md) for detailed explanation of each available option.
+Before running Hyphe, you may want to adjust the settings first.
+The default config will work but you will need to tune it for your own need.
+There is a procedure to change the configuration after the installation.
+However we recommend to take a look at the [Configuration documentation](doc/config.md) for detailed explanation of each available option.

 ### Migrating older versions